andresha20/ALPINEJS-typescript-loan-simulator/README.md

 # ALPINEJS-typescript-loan-simulator
-[WIP] Loan simulator built with Alpine.js, Vite, Typescript and the almighty Tailwind.
+Loan simulator built with Alpine.js, Vite, Typescript and the almighty Tailwind.

 # DEVELOPMENT DATA:
 1. Everything is handled on the front using Alpine with Typescript and Tailwind.
 Vite was not necessary but I was curious about the implementation of TS and Alpine while using Vite.